barbazul/1kfa/mod_guide_campaigns.md

 *The Hero's Journey* is a skeleton upon which many successful and popular movies and books are arranged: Star Wars, Lord of the Rings, The Breakfast Club, Die Hard, Beowulf, Forgetting Sarah Marshall, the list goes on.
-To help you execute a successful and popular *campaign*, Deckahedron World gives the GM a *Good Bank* and a *Bad Bank* and specific rules for using them.
+To help you execute a successful and popular *campaign*, 1kFA gives the GM a *Good Bank* and a *Bad Bank* and specific rules for using them.

 The main premise of *The Hero's Journey* is, characters start out in